 - Pro Shop & Studio

-The WHS will be adopted in the UK from Monday 2nd November 2020, at which time you will be awarded a WHS “handicap index” based on your playing record over the past two years, and your present CONGU handicap will no longer be usable.
+The WHS will be adopted in the UK from Monday 2nd November 2020, at which time you will be awarded a WHS “handicap index” based on your playing record since the beginning of 2018, and your present CONGU handicap will no longer be usable.

 The UK is among the last countries to adopt the WHS, so your new handicap index will immediately be valid everywhere in the world.
 No allowance is made in WHS for playing at a course at which you are not a member.

 The principle underlying WHS is that the higher your handicap the more shots you need to compete against a scratch golfer (or proportionally against a lower handicap player) on courses with present difficulties particular to higher handicap players, such as longer carries off the tees, more long par 4s, deeper bunkers, etc. This is based on each course being given a “course rating” (CR) which is the score a scratch player playing to handicap should achieve (similar to the CONGU Standard Scratch Score), and a “slope rating” (SR) which is a measure of how much more difficult a particular course is for a “bogey golfer”.
 The baseline SR is 113 – the higher the value above this figure, the more shots a higher handicap player receives.

 The Purley Downs courses have been rated as follows:

 The ratings of other courses can be found on the website http://ncrdb.usga.org/